|Location:||Near Waitomo. 200km south of Auckland, 70km from Hamilton, 16km from Otorohanga.|

 Please check rates and details directly with the companies in question if you need more recent info.

-The guided spelunking tours of Lost World are really spectacular, the organizer won the New Zealand Tourism Award.
+The guided cave trekking tours of Lost World are really spectacular, the organizer won the New Zealand Tourism Award.
 The 100m deep abseil is the deepest commercial abseil into a cave in the world.
 The abseil from the surface into a mist-filled hall with light falling through a great hole in the roof is very impressing.
 It takes about 15 minutes and is rather calm and silent.
 After a break with some food, the visitors leave the cave, either through dry passages or up the cave river.

 But this abseil is not a must, there are several different trips, ranging from some hours to a whole day.
 For example there is St Benedict's Caverns, enthusiastically called the prettiest piece of known cave in New Zealand.
 The trip includes some walking to reach the remote cave and one hour in the beautiful cave with ist many speleothems.
 There is also a blackwater rafting tour called Tummu Tummu toobing, where visitors swim down an underground stream with truck tubes.
 And as this is new Zealand, the tour apparently provides glow worms.